 Large experience base in multi-cpu systems, both in embedded real-time telecomm, as well as, Unix based systems.

-Wide ranging expertise in multi-threaded Unix environments, such as, Linux, Mac OS X and Solaris including kernel work.
+Wide ranging expertise in multi-threaded Unix environments, such as, Linux, Mac OS X and BSD including kernel work.

 Part of an Agile team, developed a high availability service that